Best Way to Wipe a Hard Drive Clean and Erase Everything on Mac

 If you are moving to a new Mac, make sure you have latest Time Machine backups with you and have the actual files such as pictures, videos, and documents stored on an external hard drive.
 If the device you’re selling or giving away is an external device such as an HDD, a USB flash drive, or a high-volume camera SD card, be sure you’ve successfully transferred all the important data.

 Thanks to the cloud storage services, these days much of your items can be stored in the cloud often without any cost.
 Service providers like Dropbox, Google Drive, OneDrive, etc. often allow you to upload gigabytes of data to a space dedicated to your account for free.
 In particular, since you are an Apple fan, iCloud makes it even easier to sync or back up your devices.

 Introducing the best wiping solution

-While you may find many other methods or options available to get the job done.
-Personally, I prefer to use this third-party utility called — Stellar Wipe, a Mac app that’s specifically designed to erase specific files/folders or the entire drive.
+While you may find many other methods to get the job done.
+Personally, I prefer this super useful utility called — Stellar Wipe, a Mac app that’s specifically designed to erase specific files/folders or the entire drive.

-What I like about the app is its ease of use and various options.
-You don’t have to tech-savvy to handle the software as it offers a user-friendly interface (together with detailed instructions).
-Plus, it comes with some useful features like erasing entire Mac hard drive, wiping external disks, cleaning web browser traces, etc. You probably won’t use all the functions, but it gives you the flexibility and efficiency.
+What I like about the app is its ease of use.
+You don’t have to be tech-savvy to handle the software as it has a friendly user-interface (together with detailed instructions).
+Plus, it comes with many useful features like erasing entire Mac hard drive, wiping external disks, cleaning web browser traces, etc. You probably won’t use all the functions, but it gives you the flexibility and efficiency.
 Below is is a tutorial on how to use the software.